TejasAI31/Adam/README.md

 ---

-### Packaging Rebuild
+## Building a Standalone Installer

-To compile the standalone distribution executables:
+If you want to package the entire project into a portable Windows executable installer:

 ```cmd
 cd build
 build.bat
 ```

-This script compiles the Python backend using PyInstaller, packages the `ffmpeg-shared` binaries, copies required settings profiles, and compiles the final NSIS Web installer.
+This script runs PyInstaller to compile the Python backend, bundles the `ffmpeg-shared` audio libraries, copies the settings configurations, and outputs a single, easy-to-run setup file.